Faith and Freedom Coalition

-The Faith and Freedom Coalition is a conservative political advocacy 501(c)(4) non-profit organization in the United States.
+The Faith and Freedom Coalition (FFC) is a conservative political advocacy 501(c)(4) non-profit organization in the United States.

 Organization

 History

-The organization was founded and officially incorporated on May 14, 2009, by Christian Coalition founder Ralph Reed, who described it as "a 21st century version of the Christian Coalition".
+The organization was founded and officially incorporated on 14 May 2009, by Christian Coalition founder Ralph Reed, who described it as "a 21st century version of the Christian Coalition".
 Reed designed the coalition as a bridge between the Tea Party movement and evangelical voters.
 The organization has grown quickly with hundreds of thousands of supporters and several hundred local chapters.
 Reed and his organization were a major supporter of the Romney–Ryan campaign in 2012 after organizing a debate for the Republican candidates, and a state chapter was also involved in state elections in 2011.

 Positions

-According to its website, the coalition opposes abortion, medical marijuana (amendment 2 in Florida), and same-sex marriage, and supports limited government, lower taxes, education reform, free markets, a strong national defense, and Israel.
+According to its website, the coalition opposes abortion, medical marijuana (amendment 2 in Florida), and same-sex marriage, and otherwise supports limited government.
+They also endorse lower taxes, the privatization of public services, free markets, a strong national defense, and Israel.